folio-org/mod-camunda/README.md

 ## Deploy and run the application
 1. Run the application `mvn clean spring-boot:run`
-    1. Note there is a hard dependency on ActiveMQ.
-If running without ActiveMQ, be sure to comment out `activemq.broker-url: tcp://localhost:61616` in the application.yml
 2. Deploy all the processes by running scripts/deploy.sh file
 3. Navigate to Camunda Portal `localhost:9000/app/welcome/default/#/welcome`
 4. Log in as admin username: `admin`, password: `admin`